Krypton Stealer virus removal guide

 How to avoid installation of malware?

 All files and programs should be downloaded from official, trustworthy websites.
 Third party downloaders, installers and other tools that we mentioned above should not be trusted.
 If a received email is irrelevant, sent from unknown, suspicious address and contains an attachment (or web link), it should be ignored.
 It is very likely that attached file or link will lead to download (and installation) of malware.
 Installed software should be updated through implemented tools (or functions) that are designed by official software developers.
 Same applies to activation - unofficial tools should not be used for that, besides, it is not legal to use them.
 To keep computers/systems safe, we recommend to scan them with a reputable anti-virus or anti-spyware suite regularly.
 All detected threats should be eliminated immediately.
-If you believe that your computer is already infected, we recommend running a scan with Malwarebytes for Windows to automatically eliminate infiltrated malware.
+If you believe that your computer is already infected, we recommend running a scan with Combo Cleaner Antivirus for Windows to automatically eliminate infiltrated malware.

 Krypton Stealer download page (dark web forum):